 Whenever I go out to eat at an Indian restaurant, one of my favorite dishes to order is a paneer tikka masala.
 If made well, it's usually exploding with flavor and taste, but usually leaves me feeling sleepy and bloated.

-This cauliflower tikka masala is a plant-based version of one of my favorite Indian dishes and so easy to make at home and I’m pretty sure you’ll enjoy this cauliflower version of this traditional dish!
+This cauliflower tikka masala is a plant-based version of one of my favorite Indian dishes and so easy to make at home.

 Tikka masala is a spiced Indian curry sauce.
-It’s creamy and has a vibrant orange color. and made with a cream base, ghee or oil, a medley of spices, and combined with paneer (an Indian cheese) or chicken.
+It's creamy and has a vibrant orange color. and made with a cream base, ghee or oil, a medley of spices, and usually combined with paneer, an Indian cheese, or chicken.

 - Cumin: A spice found in most Indian dishes.
 Use either ground cumin or cumin seeds.